paulshuker/coppafisher/docs/diagnostics.md

 from coppafish import Notebook, plot

 nb = Notebook("/path/to/notebook")
-plot.view_filtered_images(nb, tiles, rounds, channels)
+plot.view_filtered_images(nb, tiles, rounds, channels, apply_colour_norm_factor=True, share_contrast_limits=True)
 ```

 where `tiles`, `rounds`, and `channels` are lists of integers specifying which images to view.
 Set these to `None` if
 you wish to view all of the them from the sequencing images.
+The boolean parameters can be set to `False` if needed.